Liquid vs Granular Fertilizer [Pros and Cons] With Science

 One advantage is that you can precisely control liquid fertilizers to provide a steady supply of nutrients.
 For instance, you can stop feeding dormant plants in winter or increase feeding for new growth.

-The disadvantages?
-You need to a) remember to do it every time, b) never go away on long trips, and c) you can’t use them for slow release of nutrients.
+The main disadvantages for small-scale home gardeners?
+You need to a) remember to do it every time, b) never go away on long trips, and c) you can’t use them for the slow release of nutrients.

 ---|---|---|